FZFR/Xendit-FOSSBilling/README.md

 ## Overview
 Provide your [FOSSBilling](https://fossbilling.org) customers with a variety of payment options, including Credit/Debit cards, Bank Transfer, E-Wallets, and more through [Xendit](https://www.xendit.co).

-> **Warning**
+> **Note**
-> This extension, like FOSSBilling itself, is under active development and is currently in beta.
-There may be stability or security issues, and it is not yet recommended for use in active production environments!
+> This extension has been fully tested in both sandbox and production environments, supporting payments from creation to completion (production ready).

 ## Table of Contents
 - [Overview](#overview)